Room 1

 Good to know:

-Visitors should be aware that it is an offence for anyone, including children, to dress in camouflage clothing, which is reserved for military personnel only.
-Further, guests may be asked to remove any such items, at the airport on arrival and such items, including any items found by Customs in guests’ luggage are subject to confiscation.
-There is a room levy payable locally on departure at most of our featured Barbados hotels.
+It is prohibited for anyone, including children, to wear camouflage clothing, which is reserved for military personnel.
+Visitors should be prepared to remove such items at the airport, and any confiscated items may not be returned.
+Additionally, there is a room levy payable locally at most Barbados hotels upon departure.

 Tipping: